Đề ôn thi Đề thi vào lớp 10 Tây Ninh môn Tiếng Anh - Mã đề TNI-85

 If the difference between the advertised image and the actual product is big, customers will be angry.

-1. The more big the difference between the advertised image and the actual product, the more angry customers will be.
+1. The bigger the difference between the advertised image and the actual product, the angrier customers will be.

-3. The biggest difference between the advertised image and the actual product, the angrier customers will be.
+3. The more big the difference between the advertised image and the actual product, the more angry customers will be.

-4. The bigger the difference between the advertised image and the actual product, angrier customers will be.
+4. The biggest difference between the advertised image and the actual product, the angrier customers will be.

 Question 27